darwinanddavis/DataPortfolio/spatial.md

 ### Process

-First, loading the necessary packages in `R` and read in the data from the web
+First, load the necessary packages in `R` and read in the data from the web

 ```r
 pacman::p_load(here,mapdeck,dplyr,purrr,readr,showtext,stringr,colorspace,htmltools)